GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 ## 1.2 Exercise - Build Workstation Environment

-Login to the Metapod horizon dashboard.
+Login to the Metapod horizon dashboard, using the same credentials as before.
 This is a URL that should be posted at the front of the class.

 Click on the __ACCESS AND SECURITY__